veritrans/mobile-merchant-server/README.md

 ## Required
 There is only one endpoint from the merchant server that are required to use this SDK.

-1. `/charge` - used to do the charging of the transactions.
+`/charge` - used to do the charging of the transactions.

+This endpoint is just used to do the charging to Veritrans Payment API with added server key on the header.

+So the response is just the same as the payment response from Veritrans Payment API.

 ## Optional